izot/smartserver-iot/web-pages/Browser/Readme.md

 # Typical Use Cases
 1. **See up and down devices** - Go to Planning View to see navigation tree and which context has problem devices
+2. **Look at a device's datapoints**
+  - Go to Planning View, naviagte to device or datapoint and click device or datapoint.
+Click *Dashboard* button to see a dashboard of datapoints, or select the FAV datapoints and click the *FAV Dashboard* to see a dashboard of FAV datapoints from one or more devices.
-2. **Look at a device's datapoints** - Go to Devices View, use device list or filter on devices, and then click on Menu "..." button for specific device and select *Show Dashboard* or *Show Datapoints*.
+  - Go to Devices View, use device list or filter on devices, and then click on Menu "..." button for specific device and select *Show Dashboard* or *Show Datapoints*.
-3. **Look at at a subset of datapoints from multiple devices** - go to Datapoints View, and use *Get DPs by Filter* to see list of datapoints, check the FAV checkbox for all datapoints you want to look at.
+4. **Look at at a subset of datapoints from multiple devices** - go to Datapoints View, and use *Get DPs by Filter* to see list of datapoints, check the FAV checkbox for all datapoints you want to look at.
 Keep changing filter and checking the Datapoint checkboxes for datapoints you want to look at.
 Once done go to Favorite DPs View to see list.
 You can save the Favorite DPs list to the CMS favorites so that you can access these same datapoints later.
-4. **Look at CMS Favorite Datapoints list** - Go to **Favorite DPs** view and click the *FAVs Menu* to see all Favorites in CMS.
+5. **Look at CMS Favorite Datapoints list** - Go to **Favorite DPs** view and click the *FAVs Menu* to see all Favorites in CMS.
-5. **Look at data logs** - Go to the Planning, Devices, Datapoints or Favorite DPs Views click the menu and select *Dashboard*.
-This will take you to the Dashboard View with the Datapoints textbox filled out.
+6. **Look at data logs** - Go to the Planning, Devices, Datapoints or Favorite DPs Views click the menu and select *Data Logs* or *Logs* button.
+This will take you to the Data Log View with the Datapoints textbox filled out.
 Select the time frame you are interested in and click the "GET" button.
 You must configure logging in the CMS Datapoint Properties Widget for these datapoints before logs will be available.

 # Summary of Browser Views (Sidebar Buttons)
 1.	**Planning** – provides a navigation tree and shows if any problem devices for a specific context